Once a catchment has been purchased it remains associated with your account granting you perpetual access to the data above.

 Once a point has been purchased it remains associated with your account granting you perpetual access to the data above.

-The FEH Web Service has been designed to be compatible with ReFH, versions 2.1 and upwards, and therefore purchased catchment descriptors can be exported in.xml format & loaded directly into the software.
+The FEH Web Service has been designed to be compatible with ReFH 2 and therefore purchased catchment and point descriptors can be exported in xml format & loaded directly into the software.
+ReFH can be purchased from Wallingford HydroSolutions.

-An organisational account will allow you to share a pool of credits among all the users in your organisation, simplifying both the credit purchasing process, expanding the possibility of bulk credit discounts, and giving you greater oversight of how those credits are subsequently used.
-The key features are the ability to assign one or more ‘lead users’ for the organisation, responsible for purchasing credits and allocating them to users.
-Credit allocation will operate on a flexible quota basis that will allow lead users either to ringfence credits exclusively for certain users, or to adopt a more efficient, non-exclusive, pooled approach, or a combination of the two.
+One or more users are designated ‘lead users’ for the organisation, responsible for purchasing credits and allocating them to users.
+Credits are allocated on a flexible quota basis that allows lead users either to ringfence credits exclusively for certain users, or to adopt a more efficient, non-exclusive, pooled approach, or a combination of the two.

 If you place orders of less than 10,000 credits, these credits will not expire.
 Credits that are purchased in blocks above this threshold at the higher discount bands (see the pricing page) expire after one year.
 See also the bulk order purchasing page.